Insider trading: Canada

 In 2008, police uncovered an insider trading conspiracy involving Bay Street and Wall Street lawyer Gil Cornblum who had worked at Sullivan & Cromwell and was working at Dorsey & Whitney, and a former lawyer, Stan Grmovsek, who were found to have gained over $10 million in illegal profits over a 14-year span.
-Cornblum committed suicide by jumping from a bridge as he was under investigation and shortly before he was to be arrested but before criminal charges were laid against him, one day before his alleged co-conspirator Grmovsek pled guilty.
+Cornblum committed suicide by jumping from a bridge as he was under investigation and shortly before he was to be arrested but before criminal charges were laid against him, one day before his alleged co-conspirator Grmovsek pleaded guilty.
 Grmovsek pleaded guilty to insider trading and was sentenced to 39 months in prison.
 This was the longest term ever imposed for insider trading in Canada.
 These crimes were explored in Mark Coakley's 2011 non-fiction book, Tip and Trade.

 China

 The majority of shares in China before 2005 were non-tradeable shares that were not sold on the stock exchange publicly but privately.
 To make shares more accessible, the China Securities Regulation Commission (CSRC) required the companies to convert the non-tradeable shares into tradeable shares.
 There was a deadline for companies to convert their shares and the deadline was short, and due to this there was a large amount of exchanges, and many of these were conducted based on critical inside information.
 At the time, insider trading did not lead to prison time.
 Generally, punishment may include monetary fees or temporary relieving from a position in the company, but prison time is rare.
 However, in 2015, the Chinese fund manager Xu Xiang was arrested for insider trading, and in 2017, he was sentenced to five and a half years in prison and fined 11 billion yuan.